orlikoski/CyLR/README.md

 * '-od' — Defines the directory that the zip archive will be created in.
 Defaults to current working directory. (applies to SFTP and local storage options)
 * '-of' — Defines the name of the zip archive will be created.
 Defaults to host machine's name.
 * '-zp' — If specified, the resulting zip file will be password protected with this password.
+* '-zl [1-9]' - If specified with an integer it will change the compression level.
+If the flag is not passed it defaults to 3.
 * SFTP Options
     * '-u' — SFTP username
     * '-p' — SFTP password